-- Only apply recommended amounts. - Label all mixed solutions with solution name. date and use information. - Do not over-water or apply when rain is in the forecast. - Do not apply when it is windy. - Read the product safety label. - Try to use low-toxicity, short-lived chemicals with low leaching potential. - Do not pour tank rinse water into the storm sewer; apply the rinse water to the yard.
+- Only apply recommended amounts. - Label all mixed solutions with solution name, date and use information. - Do not over-water or apply when rain is in the forecast. - Do not apply when it is windy.

+Do not pour tank rinse water into the storm sewer; apply to the yard.